DhanushaM/Agri-Leaf-Monitor/README.md

 Agri-Leaf-Monitor

-Agri-Leaf-Monitor is a Flask-based web application that detects healthy and diseased leaves of plants.
+Agri-Leaf-Monitor is Flask-based web application that detects healthy and diseased leaves of plants.
 Upload a leaf image to check its health and get tips for care.

 Features
 - View healthy and diseased leaf samples.